QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Experimental setup

-The experiments are conducted on the datasets separately using the aforementioned methods and QBSD.
 To predict individual data points within the test set, each algorithm in this study utilized a moving training window, akin to the technique employed in QBSD.
-To facilitate this process, a multiprocessing pool was employed, with each selected method operating in parallel.
-N-BEATS and N-HiTS did not require the implementation of a moving train window since they were already designed for rolling forecasts.

 Prophet was utilized with its default hyperparameters.
 For SARIMA, the optimal values for p, q, and seasonal components P, Q, and m were determined using the auto ARIMA function \cite{autoARIMA}.
-N-BEATS and N-HiTS were implemented using the darts package \cite{Darts}, the generic architecture of N-BEATS was utilized for the \texttt{Births2015} dataset and interpretable architecture for all the other datasets with varying input and output chunk lengths for each dataset.
-Both N-BEATS and N-HiTS were executed for 100 epochs for \texttt{Births2015}, \texttt{Electricity Demand}, and \texttt{Bitcoin Transactional} datasets, and 50 epochs for \texttt{EON1-Cell-F}, \texttt{Electricity} and \texttt{Weather} datasets.
-The learning rate, n estimators, and max depth for XGBoost and LightGBM were set to 0.01, 1000, and 3, respectively, for all datasets, along with early stopping rounds at 50.

-For QBSD, the context period was set to $k=1$ hour to compile the contextual subset using values from the current and the previous 3 weeks for \texttt{EON1-Cell-F}.
-A similar configuration was set for the \texttt{Bitcoin Transactional data} but with $k = 2$ days.
-To determine the most accurate forecast, the size of the context period was manually adjusted for each dataset, and the forecast is observed.
-For the \texttt{Births2015} dataset, $k=1$ day with the contextual subset spanning the previous 5 weeks. \texttt{Electricity demand} data revealed both weekly and annual seasonality.
-In this case, $k=2$ days with the contextual subset obtained from the previous two weeks of data for the given timestamp and the past year for the same timestamp.
-A similar configuration was also utilized for \texttt{Electricity} and \texttt{Weather} datasets as they both also demonstrated yearly seasonality with $k=2$ days.
+N-BEATS and N-HiTS were implemented using the darts package \cite{dartsPaper}.
+For QBSD, the context period was set to $k=1$ hour to compile the contextual subset using values from the current and the previous 3 weeks.